BEagle1984/silverback/docs/_docs/2-configuration/203-inbound.md

 Policy | Description
 :-- | :--
 `Skip` | This is the simplest policy: just ignore the message and go ahead.
+Use the `LogWithLevel` method to specify the log level to be applied the "message skipped" log entry (default is `Error`).
 `Retry` | Define how many times and at which interval to retry to process the message.
 Be aware that this will block the consumer.
 `Move` | Used to re-publish the message to the specified endpoint, this policy is very flexible and allow quite a few scenarios: move to same topic to retry later on without blocking, move to a retry topic to delay the retry or move to a failed messages topic.
 The message can also be transformed, to allow adding useful information (e.g. source, error type, etc.) that will allow for better handling while reprocessing.
 `Chain` | Combine different policies, for example to move the message to a dead letter after some retries.